Publish in SAIR

 All text should be set in 12-point Times New Roman, double-spaced, left-aligned (not justified) and pages should be numbered consecutively.
 Page numbers must be included in the footer of the document.
 Headers and footers should not be used for any other purpose.

-A detailed style sheet provides further information on preparing your text for publication.
+A detailed style guide provides further information on preparing your text for publication.

 We can accept submissions with low-resolution images for peer review, but you will be asked to send us press-ready images for publication in the journal.
 Images for publication must be supplied in digital format, at high resolution and have permissions for print and online distribution.
 The image submission guidelines provide further details about preparing your images for publication.